 Proving a cause and effect relationship isn't easy.
 Causality is a complex subject, and there are thousands of texts on it, involving philosophical and mathematical arguments that are beyond my understanding.
 However, I do understand a bit of causality to discuss how we arrive at cause and effect relationships in the sciences.

 One of the first things often drilled into students in a research methods course is that correlation does not equal causation.
-It's also taught that one of the best ways to show causality in the health and social sciences is with a randomized controlled trial (RCT).
+It's also taught in a cult-like way that one of the best ways to show causality in the health and social sciences is with a perfectly designed randomized controlled trial (RCT).
 Why?

 Simply put, there are a few reasons:

 - you can compare what you're testing to a control, to see if it's better or worse than the control and if those effects can be ruled out through phenomena like the placebo or nocebo effect, or through phenomena like regression towards the mean

 - you break the spurious links between confounders through randomization (reducing selection bias)

 - and you have the sequence of events mapped out (addressing temporal problems, so you know which variable came first and caused the other).